 The Georgia Board of Regents has negotiated with United Health Care to provide an insurance plan for college students.
 Information on student insurance is available at www.uhcsr.com

 If the student is 10 or more minutes late for the appointment, it may have to be rescheduled.
-Students should call the clinic if running late or to cancel the appointment.

 The National Collegiate Health Assessment, sponsored by the National College Health Association, is administered at Georgia College every two years in the Spring semester.
 This survey looks at various aspects of college health on topics such as physical fitness, nutrition, personal violence and safety, sexual health, mental health, sleep, alcohol and other drug use, academic impediments, and demographics of students.